-Recently in the Southeast we’ve had some exciting announcements about utility plans to begin retiring nocoalredx1and repowering some of their oldest and dirtiest coal plants.
+Recently in the Southeast we’ve had some exciting announcements about utility plans to begin retiring and repowering some of their oldest and dirtiest coal plants.
 By our estimate, eleven retirements are in the works representing over 25 million tons of annual carbon dioxide emissions.
 As the proverbial ‘writing on the wall’ gets clearer that global warming pollutants like carbon dioxide will be regulated nationally in the near future, utility companies are taking old, inefficient coal plants offline in order to make way for cleaner burning, less carbon intensive facilities.

 On December 7th EPA announced their decision that carbon dioxide is a public health threat, paving the way to future regulation of carbon as a pollutant.
 Likewise, the cost of controlling mercury pollution coupled with impending stronger mercury regulations and coal ash regulations makes many of these dirty dinosaur coal plants impossible to justify keeping online.